 - Application available storage – The amount of storage available for applications to consume.

-The following table describes the multi-node HA-ready hardware requirements for the Basic and Complete profiles in the context of the previously introduced terms.
+The following table describes the multi-node HA-ready hardware requirements for the Complete product selection in the context of the previously introduced terms.

 As you enable and use products on the cluster, they consume some storage from the application available storage.
 Products usually have a small enablement footprint as well as some usage-dependent footprint that varies depending on the use case, scale of use, and project.
 The storage consumption is evenly distributed across all the storage resources (data disks), and you can monitor the levels of storage utilization using the Automation Suite monitoring stack.

 You will receive an alert with a warning when the storage consumption exceeds 75%.
 You will receive another critical alert when the storage consumption exceeds 85%; in this case, the storage will be read-only.